ZJWang9928/token-toggle/README.md

 # token-toggle

-Vim plugin to toggle all kinds of tokens.
+Vim plugin to toggle frequently used pairs of tokens.

 ## List of current supported token